folio-org/folio-vertx-lib/README.md

 only references to components inside the OpenAPI YAML file from the beginning, it is not necessary to use this plugin.

-If the OpenAPI specification is located in `resources/openapi` (recommened), then the minimal way to use the plugin is to use:
+If the OpenAPI specification is located in `resources/openapi` (recommended), then the minimal way to use the plugin is to use:

 ```